Age-Related Macular Degeneration (AMD)

 What can be done for AMD?

-If you are diagnosed with dry AMD, you will want to be sure you are exercising daily and eating a healthy diet as above, as well as controlling your weight and maintaining normal BP and cholesterol.
-If you are unable to exercise or eat a healthy diet, consider taking a vitamin called AREDS 2, which may help to slow the progression of the disease.
-If you have wet AMD, ocular injections of medications can preserve and sometimes reverse visual loss.
-As a retinal specialist, Dr. Keithahn has years of experience with these injectable medications dating back to when they were first developed and is uniquely trained and qualified to administer these injections and to determine the proper course of monitoring and treatment.
+Ocular injections of medications have been available since 2005 to treat wet AMD and can preserve and sometimes reverse visual loss.
+As a retinal specialist, Dr. Keithahn has many years of experience with these medications and is uniquely trained and qualified to administer these injections as well as to determine the proper course of treatment.
 The goal is to provide enough treatment to stabilize the condition and prevent further visual loss while minimizing the frequency of injections and time spent in the clinic.

 • Dry Age-Related Macular Degeneration (AMD) Video